 DRIVING TEST FAQS

 The UK driving test is a test of competence that UK residents take in order to obtain a full Great Britain or Northern Ireland driving licence by the Driver & Vehicle Standards Agency (DVSA).
 In this article, we are only referring to the driving test for cars.

 Why do I need to do the practical driving test?

 It is illegal to drive on roads in the UK on your own if you have not passed your driving test, the simple reason for this is to get all road users safe.
 In order to get a full driving licence, you will need to pass both the theory/hazard perception tests and the practical driving test.
 You must first pass the theory/hazard perception tests before you are allowed to book a practical driving test (this is the DVSA rules).
-We have the comprehensive theory and hazard perception questions and video material to best prepare you to pass your theory/hazard perception tests the first time.
+We have the comprehensive theory and hazard perception questions and video material to best prepare you to pass your driving test, theory/hazard perception tests, the first time.

 What happens on the day of your practical driving test?